Eshanjain04/django-generic-crud/README.md

 To get started with this project, follow these steps:

 1. Clone the repository.
+2. Setup Virtual Env and run command pip install -r requirements.txt
-2. Configure the models for CRUD and bulk upload.
+3. Configure the models for CRUD and bulk upload.
-3. Run the Django application.
+4. Run the Django application.

 ## Contribution